Seagate/halon/rfc/013-recovery-coordinator.md

 5. More complex triggers - for example, in this case we require for `success` that we see an event notifying of the host powering down followed by an event notifying the host coming up.
+6. The use of `timeout t action`.
+This should resolve to firing `action` after the specified timeout.

+#### Tasks

+1. Implement concurrent (STM-like) access to the resource graph.
+This should support non-blocking reads of the graph, and blocking transactional writes.

+2. Implement basic syntax for local state machines.
+This would require the implementation of, approximately, `match`, `continue` and `mkRule` from the above example.
+For an initial implementation, `match` could read directly from the appropriate channel or mailbox.

+3. Implementing a persistent store for local state machines.
+State should consist of a continuation `CEP LocalState ()` and a `LocalState`.
+These should be persisted whenever `continue` is called.

+4. Registration of all possible events.
+For example, `match` would now have to declare a set of interested events and expose this to `mkRule`. `mkRule` would be responsible for buffering any important events until they are consumed by the second half of `match`, which would read out of this buffer.

+5. Use the EQ for the buffer mentioned above, rather than buffering locally.
+   When an event arrives at the RC, it is proferred to all running state machines.
+Each one increments an 'interested' counter in the EQ.
+When each machine has processed an event (at the end of that 'phase'), the counter should be decremented.
+When the counter on an event reaches 0, it should be trimmed from the EQ.

+6. Implement `timeout`.

+7. Modify CEP/the RC to send events to all interested consumers, rather than the first.